caprenter/bingley-music-town/docs/privacy.md

 * Video recordings
 * Records of permissions you grant us (e.g. to use a photograph in publicity material)
 * Attendance data at activities, events, and meetings
-* Our website tracks annonymous vists to the site, which cannot be linked to an individual
+* Our website tracks anonymous visits to the site, which cannot be linked to an individual

 ### How do we collect your data?
 You directly provide Bingley Music Town with most of the data we collect.